 The nasty conclusion is that our civilization is here, so far.
 But our civilization is fated for death, and the probability is death sooner rather than later.
 This is called The Great Filter, and it is a rather disturbing thought.

 And the problem is not just that we see no alien civilizations.
 It is the fact that humans exist at all.
-Terra should by rights be an alien colony, with the aliens using dinosaurs as beasts of burden.
+Terra should by rights be an alien colony, with the aliens using dinosaurs as beasts of burden and all pre-humans exterminated eons ago as pests.

 Using slower-than-light starships it would be possible to colonize the entire galaxy in 5 million to 50 million years.
 By one alien civilization.
 Naturally the time goes down the higher the number of civilizations are colonizing.